daisukeadachi/daisukeadachi.github.io/research.md

-- [When Offshoring Threatens Jobs: Lifelong Education and Occupation Choice](https://osf.io/preprints/socarxiv/7dktj_v3) (joint with Lars Skipper). *Revision requested by the Jouornal of Labor Economics*.
+- [When Offshoring Threatens Jobs: Lifelong Education and Occupation Choice](https://osf.io/preprints/socarxiv/7dktj_v3) (joint with Lars Skipper). *Revision requested by the Journal of Labor Economics*.